Firenze11/cv_streetview/README.md

 ## Dataset

-About 160,000 images were requested using Googole Streetview API (for data requesting code, please find [here](scripts/getting_data.ipynb)).
+About 160,000 images were requested using Googole Streetview API (data requesting code [here](scripts/getting_data.ipynb)).
 Samples of the dataset can be found in the ["data"](data/) folder.
 2/3 of the images were used for training, 1/6 for validating, and 1/6 for testing.